naore/docker/README.md

-# us
+# doker
 unite-server

 All files below is dockerfile.

-Dockerfile is for ubuntu-based server with ssh, ss and pv support.
+ubuntu is for ubuntu-based server with ssh, ss and pv support.

-Dockerfile_alpine is for alpine-based server with ssh, ss and pv support.
+alpine is for alpine-based server with ssh, ss and pv support.

-df_pv is for alpine-based server with pv support.
+pv is for alpine-based server with pv support.

-df_ss is for alpine-based server with ss support.
+ss is for alpine-based server with ss support.

+samba is for alpine-based server with samba support.

+btsync is for alpine-based server with btsync 1.4.111 support.

 # Support for wireguard should be added for local server with root permission and confirmed kernel version.